hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 2\. _(Meta)data are released with a clear and accessible data usage license_

-This can be satisfied by using the `licence` attribute.
+This can be satisfied by using the `license` attribute.

 3\. _(Meta)data are associated with detailed provenance_